 ENA has positioned consumers or end customers to be the main beneficiary of the DMIS.
 However, ENA did not provide evidence that consumers are willing to accept higher upfront charges to fund the proposed incentive payments to networks - with the prospect of at least lower future network charges as non-network options become more readily available and implementable.
+In its response to the draft determination, ENA notes the mixed response from consumer groups on the rule change request at that time.

-The AER submits there needs to be evidence of consumer support for extending the DMIS (and DMIA) to transmission, noting consumer support was a key factor in the introduction and design of the distribution schemes.
+The AER submitted there needs to be evidence of consumer support for extending the DMIS (and DMIA) to transmission, noting consumer support was a key factor in the introduction and design of the distribution schemes.

-The AER states:61
+The AER stated:79